Teyon: History

-The company was founded in 2006 in Kraków, Poland.
+Teyon was founded in 2006 in Kraków, Poland.

-In 2007, Teyon released Burn, the first FPS in the company's portfolio.
+In 2007, Teyon released its first video game, Burn, a first-person shooter.
 It was followed by Battle Rage and District Wars: Pure Action in 2008 and Blind Shot: Assassin's Confession in 2009.

 In 2009, Teyon debuted on Nintendo Download services with DSiWare puzzle games Robot Rescue and Ball Fighter, followed by Hubert the Teddy Bear: Winter Games a WiiWare family game in 2010.
 The same year 4 games other games were published on DSiWare including 101 MiniGolf World (arcade sports), 1001 Crystal Mazes Collection (puzzle), Super Swap (puzzle) and 101 Shark Pets (pet caring simulation).

+At the end of 2011, Teyon obtained a license from Nintendo to publish games in Japan.
+In the past, Teyon Japan published titles on the Nintendo 3DS, DSiWare, WiiWare, WiiU, PlayStation 3 and mobile platforms such as au Smart Pass by KDDI.
+Notable titles published by Teyon Japan include Moonlighter, Bomber Crew, X Morph: Defence, The Way Remastered, The Flame in the Flood and many more.
+The scope of services offered by Teyon Japan includes translations, QA and localization, publishing, ratings, public relations and marketing.

-Teyon also released an arcade shooting series for WiiWare, PlayStation 3 and Xbox 360.
+Teyon released an arcade shooting series for WiiWare, PlayStation 3 and Xbox 360.
 The first part Heavy Fire: Special Operations appeared in July 2010 in North America and December 2010 in Europe.
 Sequels, Heavy Fire: Black Arms for WiiWare and Heavy Fire: Afghanistan for PC, PlayStation 3 and Wii, were released in 2011, followed by Heavy Fire: Shattered Spear in January 2013 on PlayStation 3 and Xbox 360.

 In 2012, Teyon released a number of Nintendo eShop games, including Crazy Chicken: Pirates, Outdoors Unleashed: Africa 3D and Bird Mania 3D which reached number 1 in the Nintendo eShop Charts.
 Since 2012 Teyon started a research project Audio and Video Raytracer (RAYAV) in consortium with AGH DSP.
 The project is aimed to make an audio and video engine of a new generation.

 In 2018, Teyon founded a sister company in Łódź under the name Digital Bards, which acts as a developer and digital publisher of casual games.
 The company is a whole subsidiary of Teyon, and focuses on delivering and publishing indie, casual and easy-to-pick & easy-to-play entertainment across all markets around the globe.
 Digital Bards's products are designed for consoles and personal computers and are delivered through physical retail, digital download and online platforms.

-In September 2019, a new title from Teyon was announced.
-Terminator: Resistance is a first-person shooter action video game, set to be released on 15 November 2019 in Europe and Australia, and on 3 December 2019 in North America.
-Its story is set in post-apocalyptic 2028 Los Angeles and serves as a prequel to James Cameron's Terminator franchise films The Terminator (1984) and Terminator 2: Judgment Day (1991).
+In September 2019, Teyon announced that they were developing Terminator: Resistance, a first-person shooter game, that was released on 15 November 2019 in Europe/Australia, and on 3 December 2019 in North America.
+The game's story is set in post-apocalyptic 2028 Los Angeles and serves as a prequel to James Cameron's Terminator franchise films The Terminator (1984) and Terminator 2: Judgment Day (1991).
 Players take on the role of a new character, Jacob Rivers, a soldier in the John Connor-led human resistance against Skynet's robotic killing machines.
-The game has multiple possible endings.